 In addition to a file scan, eComscan recognizes configurations of common shop systems (Magento, WooCommerce etc).
 When it finds one, it will use that configuration to connect to your database server.
 It then scans specific tables for malicious code.
 Because there are only a number of tables where criminals can inject executable code, the total number of scanned data is limited and the scan has no impact on the performance of your store.

 eComscan also scans running processes.
 Hackers use malicious processes to intercept customer data, or as a backdoor to ensure future access.
 Malicious processes are also popular because they can run on servers that use read-only storage.

 eComscan also scans scheduled tasks (cron).
 Malicious cron tasks are often used to implement persistence.

 eComscan incorporates a secure self-updater.
 If new checks or improvements are available, they are automatically installed.
 NB: make sure that the ecomscan program is writable, or otherwise auto-update will be skipped.
 Self-update may fail if the user running ecomscan differs from the user owning the ecomscan program.
 You can check by running:

 This should produce, for example:

 eComscan reports to the console (possibly in JSON/CSV format for automated parsing).
-When given the –report or –monitor options, it will email a report to you.
-With the –slack and –phone options, you can receive alerts via Slack or SMS (Advanced plan only).
+When given the --report or --monitor options, it will email a report to you.
+With the --slack and --phone options, you can receive alerts via Slack or SMS (Advanced plan and up).

 eComscan will match the license URL with configured URLs of the store.
 If any of the store URL frontends matches, it will continue.
 This enables you to run eComscan on dev & staging environments.
 This is actually recommended, because you will be able to catch vulnerabilities in an early stage.